WormieCorp/Faker.NET.Portable/README.md

 C# port of the Ruby Faker gem (http://faker.rubyforge.org/) and is used to easily generate fake data: names, addresses, phone numbers, etc.
+This project is based on the [faker-cs](https://github.com/slashdotdash/faker-cs) project so all credit goes to it's owner.

 Availabe as a NuGet package <a href="https://nuget.org/packages/Faker.Net.Portable" target="_blank">here</a>.